 - Route 772 North (Ashburn North) The Ashburn North Garage was constructed as a public privatization arrangement between Loudoun County and Comstock, LLP.
 Construction on the Ashburn North Garage began in January 2017, and the construction was completed in January 2018.
 The certificate for non-residential occupancy was received and the garage opened at the end of April 2018.
 The Ashburn North Garage will be initially used for Comstock's commercial use, and will be open for Metrorail users at the start of revenue service.
 As stipulated in the Master Agreement, the temporary use will cease 180 days before the Phase 2 revenue service date. - Route 772 South (Ashburn South) and Route 606 (Loudoun Gateway) On May 2, 2017, the Loudoun County Board of Supervisors authorized the award of the Design Build contract for the design and construction of the Loudoun Gateway Garage (1,965 spaces) and Ashburn South Garage (1,540 spaces) to the S. B. Ballard Construction Company.
 Contract award was May 4, 2017, and the notice to proceed was issued on June 1, 2017.
 The 100% design has been approved.
-The contractual substantial completion date for both garages is May 30, 2019.
+The contractual substantial completion date for the Loudoun Gateway Garage is July 26, 2019, and for the Ashburn South Garage, September 28, 2019.
 MWAA is the Authority Having Jurisdiction (AHJ) for the Ashburn South Garage, and Loudoun County is the AHJ for the Loudoun Gateway Garage.
-Loudoun County reports permits for the construction of both Ashburn South and Loudoun Gateway Garages have been obtained.
-Construction has begun on the installation of footings and drainage at Ashburn South.
-Installation of footings at Loudoun Gateway will begin when weather permits.
-Loudoun County and the Design-Build Contractor met with the fabricator of the external precast structure and all materials have been confirmed and fabrication has begun.
 The lease agreement with the Claude Moore Charitable Foundation for direct access to the Ashburn South site was signed on February 5, 2018 providing direct access to the site eliminating the intrusion into the Package Contractor's construction site.

-The Ashburn South Garage is 98% complete and is estimated to be completed by the end of August 2019, which is three months behind schedule.
-Loudoun Gateway Garage is 90% complete and expected to be completed in late October to early November 2019, which is six months behind schedule.
+The construction of the Ashburn South and Loudoun Gateway Garages is 100% complete.
+Substantial completion is expected to be granted in either late October or early November 2019, which is behind schedule.
 Both garages are expected to be completed before the Revenue Service Date.